Tour

 Click on one of the pencil icons to see what kinds of settings are available for each connector.
 The available settings vary with the connector type.
 The connectors in the demo are already set up properly, so don't make changes.

-Click on "Add Connector" to see the types of connectors that Feldera Platform supports.
-Input and output connectors are listed separately.
-Apache Kafka, the most widely used kind of connector, is listed twice because Feldera Platform supports it for both input and output:
+Click on "Add Connector" to see the types of connectors that Feldera Platform supports for input or output or both:

 The next section shows how to combine programs and connectors to form streaming pipelines.